I’M ALL TRIED UP

-Chronic resentment is an ego defense, which is keeping track of injuries, from the Latin root : to feel anger over & over again.
+Chronic resentment is an ego defense, by keeping track of injuries, dragging them around in a mental bag full of hurt.
+(From the Latin root : to feel anger over & over)

-• Their default position is to always assume & look for emotional potholes, & the resulting anger.
+• The default position of such people is to always assume & look for emotional potholes, justifying their anger.
+Stuck in a rut, they’re usually very predictable.
 They tend to go through their days looking for a fight, seeing the worst in everyone & every situation.
-Stuck in a rut, these people are usually very predictable.
-The need to devalue others to protect themselves inevitably leads to verbal/ emotional abuse, & eventually to contempt & disgust for most relationships
+The need to devalue others – to protect themself – easily leads to verbal/ emotional abuse, & eventually to contempt & disgust in their relationships

 • cranky, curmudgeonly (Jeff Dunham’s WALTER)

 • dissatisfied with of everything, overly critical of themself